ehrpg/qstar/docs/index.md

 ## Mechanics

-A character's skill and attributes are defined by his skill or attribute level.
+A character's skill and attributes are defined by his skill and attribute level.
 Every character starts with a skill and attribute level at d4.
 This can be improved up to a d12, or even higher adding flat bonuses, e.g. d12+1.